This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 During the First World War, this Georgian house, set in a magnificent deer-park, was transformed into a military hospital, becoming a sanctuary from the trenches for almost 300 soldiers.

-To mark the centenary we are turning the clock back.
-Discover what life was like for the patients and how the war changed everything for those who lived and worked at Dunham.
-Spend time in the ward, recreation room and operating theatre as you experience the Stamford Hospital as it once was.
+To mark the centenary we have turned the clock back.
+Discover what life was like for the patients and how members of the Stamford family helped injured soldiers to recuperate.
+Spend time in the ward, nurses’ station, and operating theatre as you experience the Stamford Hospital as it once was.

-The Stamford Hospital is open Saturday - Wednesday until 11 November 2014, and will also be open in 2015.
+The Stamford Hospital is open Saturday - Wednesday until 11 November 2015